 Actavis Laboratories is a unique specialty pharmaceutical company focused on developing, manufacturing and commercializing high-quality affordable generic and innovative branded pharmaceutical products for patients around the world.

-The Goodwin team was led by partner Elizabeth Holland and included partners Michael Cottler, Cynthia Hardman and William James; and associates Linnea Cipriano, Sarah Fischer, Alexandra Valenti, Molly Grammel, Tiffany Mahmood and Jennifer Ford.
+The Goodwin team was led by partner Elizabeth Holland and included partners Michael Cottler and William James; and associates Linnea Cipriano, Sarah Fischer, Alexandra Valenti, Molly Grammel, Tiffany Mahmood and Jennifer Ford.